slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Painting is poetry that is seen rather than felt, and poetry is painting that is felt rather than seen.' -- Leonardo da Vinci*
+- (kk) Art is in what you leave out.
+> *'Jesus, Superman, and Mother Teresa never made art.
+Only imperfect beings can make art because art begins in what is broken.' -- Kevin Kelly*
 -->

 > *'Art is the lie that enables us to realize the truth.' -- Pablo Picasso*